 It was an achievement driven largely by Sierra Leoneans themselves, and not by external forces.
 But some of the unsung heroes in the battle against Ebola were left out: Many of the same burial workers who risked their lives to help others were shunned by their families and communities because of their association with the virus.
 These workers should have been celebrated as heroes on November 7.
 The fight against Ebola had been won, but now they were left to fight a stigma.

 Burial workers who should have been celebrated as heroes were left to be ostracized and shunned by their families and communities.
 The fight against Ebola was won, but now they were left to fight a stigma.

 Concern began working within communities to counteract stigma and foster recognition of the immense sacrifice these men made throughout the 2014-2016 epidemic.
 In addition to the welfare officer, counseling services were made available to burial team members to ensure that their own dignity was maintained.

-Other Ebola fighters found their own ways of pushing back: Mohamed Samba Kamara, Mohamed Rogers, and Mohamed Lamintoray were members of Concern Worldwide’s burial teams, and their weapon of choice against stigma is rap, more specifically in the form of a song they call “No Discriminate.”
+Other Ebola responders found their own ways of pushing back: Mohamed Samba Kamara, Mohamed Rogers, and Mohamed Lamintoray were members of Concern Worldwide’s burial teams, and their weapon of choice against stigma is rap, more specifically in the form of a song they call “No Discriminate.”
 Check out the video below.